psf/community-code-of-conduct/reporting-procedures.md

       * Python Software Foundation - General Counsel
       * <van@python.org>

-You can also contact any member of the Python Software Foundation [Board of Directors]() to make a report.
-Certain gatherings and online fora, will have additional lead responders for the purpose of helping address incidents in particular PSF-affiliated spaces.
+You can also contact any member of the Python Software Foundation [Board of Directors](https://www.python.org/psf/board/#id1) to make a report.
+Certain gatherings and online fora will have additional lead responders for the purpose of helping address incidents in particular PSF-affiliated spaces.

 ## Report Data